Getting Out of the Washington County Jail

 The procedures detailed below only apply to Washington County Oregon.
 Other jurisdictions will have different procedures:

 Your phone rings, it’s from the Washington County Jail, your loved one has been arrested.
-So many questions run through your mind, how do you find out how much the bail is, what to do if I cannot afford the bail amount.
+So many questions run through your mind, how do you find out how much the bail is, what to do if you cannot afford the bail amount.
 I am here to help you through this process.

-There is a bail amount, but I cannot afford the amount, now what?
+There is a bail amount, but you cannot afford the amount, now what?
 This is a common problem when someone is arrested.
 There is hope, however.
 It’s referred to as a Third Party Release.
 There are requirements to be that responsible third party.
 If you can answer yes to all the following questions, you most likely are a good candidate for the responsible third party.

 #1.
 Are you over the age of 18?

 #2.
 Do you have a clean criminal history?

 #3.
 Do you have current valid identification?

 #4.
 Do you live within an area that you can be sure that the person in custody can get to court?